eslamabdelmogood/Black-Dragon-studio/README.md

-Black Dragon Studio is prepared for the **Developer Tools** track: it is a tool for developers and Physical AI engineers that generates runnable repositories, validates them, exports them, and learns reusable engineering patterns from each
+Black Dragon Studio is prepared for the **Developer Tools** track: it is a tool for developers and Physical AI engineers that generates runnable repositories, validates them, exports them, and learns reusable engineering patterns from each validated project and from user feedback after validation.

 For judges and reviewers: